Google Is Hiding Your Videos—How Smart SEO Can Make Them Go Viral

 A high-ranking video means more traffic, more engagement, and a better chance of going viral.
 But viral videos aren’t luck.
 They follow a strategy.
 The best-performing videos do a few things right:

 They answer a question.
-If people are searching for “best modalities to increase website traffic,” a video that directly answers that will rank higher and faster than something vague.
+If people are searching for “best ways to increase website traffic,” a video that directly answers that will rank higher and faster than something vague.

 They build backlinks.
-When other websites link to your video page, Google sees it as more useful.
+When other websites link to your video page, Google sees it as more valuable.
 Promoting your video through guest blogs, partnerships, and PR campaigns increases credibility—and search ranking.

 They get shared.
 Engagement boosts rankings.
 If people are commenting, sharing, and linking back to your video, Google notices.
 Posting on social media, LinkedIn, and relevant blogs increases engagement and traffic.